jellyfin/jellyfin.org/docs/general/post-install/networking/2_tailscale.md

 Setup on server:

-1. Install the Tailscale app on the server host and login.
+1. Install the Tailscale app on the server host.
 Instructions are available in [their install guide](https://tailscale.com/kb/1347/installation)
-2. Enable Tailscale.
+2. Login to the tailscale client and connect to the tailnet.
+On Windows and macOS that can be done through the icon in the system tray.
+On Linux that can be done with the comnand `sudo tailscale up`
 3. Find and note your Tailscale IP of the server according to the [Tailscale Documentation](https://tailscale.com/kb/1033/ip-and-dns-addresses?tab=linux#finding-your-tailscale-ip-address).
 This IP will be used for other devices to connect.
 The IP should start with 100 (e.g. 100.12.34.56).

 Setup on clients:

-1. Install the Tailscale app on the client and login.
+1. Install the Tailscale app on the client device.
 Instructions are available in [Tailscale's official install guide](https://tailscale.com/kb/1347/installation)
-2. Enable Tailscale.
+2. Login to the tailscale client and connect to the tailnet.
+On Windows and macOS that can be done through the icon in the system tray.
+On Linux that can be done with the comnand `sudo tailscale up`.
+On mobile devices that can be done through the tailscale app.
 3. Type in the server IP from above into your browser or Jellyfin client of choice and connect. (e.g. 100.12.34.56:8096)

 ## Using Tailscale with a reverse proxy